 The FLEP tuition limits are set by Air Force Institute of Technology (AFIT) on an annual basis and vary from year to year based on available funding.
 If you're chosen for FLEP, you are not permitted to supplement tuition expenses or fees with any need-based scholarships, private or personal funding sources or the GI Bill.
 If approved by AFIT and HQ USAF/JAX, you can supplement tuition with an academic-based scholarship.

 If selected for FLEP, you will be assigned to the AFIT and will be required to inform AFIT of your academic progress.
-You are also required to perform summer internships at Air Force legal offices during law school summer vacations.
+You are also required to perform summer externships at Air Force legal offices during law school summer vacations.

 Participation in FLEP requires a two-year Active Duty Service Commitment (ADSC) for each year, or part thereof, you spend in the program.
 This ADSC runs consecutive to any existing service commitment.
 Any preexisting ADSC will toll during law school and begin again upon completion of the bar exam.